VinayKale1998/neoma-assessment/README.md

 ## Introduction

 Welcome to our Social Media Platform, a robust and user-friendly Node.js application designed for dynamic social interactions and content management.
-This application, built with Node.js, Express.js, and MongoDB, offers a comprehensive arrau of features for an engaging social media experience.
+This application, built with Node.js, Express.js, and MongoDB, offers a comprehensive array of features for an engaging social media experience.

-## Sincere apologies for the delayed installation , but it comes at the benefit of not having to worry about secrets, env dependency and key exposure
+## Sincere apologies for the slightly increased installation time, but it comes at the benefit of not having to worry about secrets, env dependency , key exposure and no external db setup or connection URI as we are using an in memory MongoDB server on the fly.

 ## Key Features